-In order to accurately describe the structure of property rights in production without the distributive shares metaphor, it is necessary to expand the usual concept of "product" to include the negative product (input liabilities) in addition to the usual positive product (output assets).
-This bundle of property rights and obligations will be called the whole product, i.e., and 2 gallons of milk.
-Since these are different types of commodities, it does not make sense to add them together (3 lbs. + 2 gallons = 5 whatevers??); that would be "adding apples and oranges."
+In order to describe this more complex notion of the product, we must use lists or "vectors" of commodities.
+Vectors give a list of different types of commodities as in a shopping list.
+A shopping list might have 3 pounds of hamburger and 2 gallons of milk.
+Since these are different types of commodities, it does not make sense to add them together (3 lbs + 2 gallons = 5 whatevers??); that would be "adding apples and oranges."
 But one can add together two separate lists by adding likes to likes.
 For example, if a neighbor also had a shopping list with 2 pounds of hamburger and 1 gallon of milk, then the lists could be combined or added to yield 5 pounds of hamburger and 3 gallons of milk.